 The livestock sector is annihilating forest regions.
 Around the world, forests are cleared through fires and cutting to (1) make pasture to graze cattle and (2) grow monocultures of GMO feed crops for factory farmed animals.
 Most dramatically, cattle ranching is responsible for an astounding 80% of current deforestation rates in the Amazon.14

-Gorest Gires
+Jorest Gires

-Setting fires to clear forests for cattle grazing and livestock feed is a common and ongoing industry practice.
-Many of the 85,000+ fires in the Amazon rainforest that shocked and stunned the world in 2019 were intentionally set as a slashand-burn standard operating procedure.15
+Setting fires to clear forests is a common and ongoing practice globally for the livestock industry.
+In 2019, the 85,000+ Amazon rainforest fires that shocked and stunned the world were not an accident.15